Sara Forsberg: Musical career

-In 2017 Saara published 3 singles: In February "Permission to Love", in March "Superpowers" and in October the single ”All The Love ft.
-Jillionaire”.
+In 2017, Saara published three singles: in February, "Permission to Love"; in March, "Superpowers"; and in October, the single "All the Love ft.
+Jillionaire".

 On 2 May 2018, her birthday, Saara released her second album Almost Acoustic EP with four new songs and one remix.
 On the same day she also had her first YouTube live concert.

 Forsberg also writes music for other artists.
-In July 2015, it was revealed that Forsberg has writing credit for the K-Pop band Girls' Generation song "You Think" in their album Lion Heart.
-The song was charted on Billboard's digital song list at nr.
+In July 2015, it was revealed that Forsberg has writing credit for the K-pop band Girls' Generation song "You Think" in their album Lion Heart.
+The song charted on Billboard's digital song list at nr.
 3 September 2015.
-In 2016 Sara co-wrote the song "My Heart Wants Me Dead" by Lisa Ajax for Melodifestivalen 2016, as well as the song "Drip Drop" by Taemin from his second solo album Press It.
+In 2016, Forsberg co-wrote the song "My Heart Wants Me Dead" by Lisa Ajax for Melodifestivalen 2016, as well as the song "Drip Drop" by Taemin from his second solo album Press It.

-In June 2015, she was featured on the song "Vauvoja" by Finnish singer Kasmir.
+In June 2015, Forsberg was featured on the song "Vauvoja" by Finnish singer Kasmir.
 The song went on to reach number-one on the Finnish downloads and airplay charts.
 In the summer of 2017 Saara was featured on the song "Can't Buy Love" by THRDL!FE.

-In TV and films
+In TV and film

-In April 2014 Sara Forsberg signed a development deal with production/distribution company Omnivision Entertainment/My Damn Channel.
+In April 2014, Forsberg signed a development deal with production/distribution company Omnivision Entertainment/My Damn Channel.
 In May 2014, Forsberg relocated to Los Angeles to perform on a YouTube channel affiliated with My Damn Channel called "WestToastTV" in addition to maintaining her own personal channel.

 In October 2014, it was revealed that Forsberg has a small role in the Hong Kong-Chinese-American film Skiptrace directed by Finnish director Renny Harlin.

-In December 2015, the news broke that Forsberg had spent the last 18 months working with Lucasfilm and was the creator of the alien language used in Star Wars: The Force Awakens.
+In December 2015, the news broke that Forsberg had spent the last 18 months working with Lucasfilm and was the creator of an alien language used in Star Wars: The Force Awakens.
 In July 2016, it was revealed that Forsberg had created another alien language for a Hollywood film, this time for the film Star Trek Beyond, in which she has also a minor voice role as an alien named Kalara.

-In 2016 Sara worked as a judge on the fifth season of Talent Suomi, the Finnish version of Got Talent.
-2016 Forsberg also hosted the United Kingdom game show Remotely Funny.
+In 2016, Forsberg worked as a judge on the fifth season of Talent Suomi, the Finnish version of Got Talent.

-On 5 February 2017 a new Finnish game show called Kaikki Vastaan 1 (Everyone Against 1) began airing live on Sunday evenings on the Finnish network, Nelonen TV, with Forsberg as a co-host.
+On 5 February 2017, a new Finnish game show called Kaikki vastaan 1 ("Everyone Against 1") began airing live on Sunday evenings on the Finnish network, Nelonen TV, with Forsberg as a co-host.
 The first season ran until 9 April 2017.
 Also, in February 2017, Forsberg began hosting Remotely Funny, a British game show on CBBC.

-In 2018 Saara went on appearing on Finnish TV, in spring on the contest Pallon Ympäri (Around The Globe), where she has been travelling around the world by performing tasks as one of the three competitors.
-She has been told to go on co-hosting again the studio contest Kaikki Vastaan 1 in autumn 2018.
+In 2018, Forsberg went on appearing on Finnish TV, in spring on the contest Pallon ympäri ("Around The Globe"), where she has been travelling around the world by performing tasks as one of the three competitors.
+She has been told to go on co-hosting again the studio contest Kaikki vastaan 1 in autumn 2018.